 Instructional Design is a subfield of education concerned with the systematic design of learning experiences that give measurable results by following a well-defined process.
 Although Instructional Design has existed for decades and is popular in other domains, it has seen extremely limited application in Computer Science.
 Much of this existing research ironically only suggests how Software Engineering techniques can be applied to Instructional Design [3, 4, 7], while the remainder approaches the subfield by focusing on pedagogical tactics [1, 6] rather than holistic, cohesive processes.

 Similar to the diverse methods in Software Engineering, there are many models of Instructional Design.
 The Dick and Carey model is a popular model for introductory Instructional Designers because of its rigorous structure [2].
 This model consists of 9 major phases.
 The first three phases require the designer to analyze and formally specify the instructional goal, the learners, and the context of the learning environment.
 The next two phases have the designer precisely identify each of the composite performance objectives their learners must achieve, and then develop assessment instruments to concretely measure those objectives (these instruments are used as pretests, practice material, and posttests).
 Only then can the designer plan out the high level instructional strategy and develop their instructional materials in the sixth and seventh phases.
 The Dick and Carey model suggests using Gange's Nine Learning Events as a systematic guide to developing these materials, gracefully synthesizing presentation, practice, and feedback; however, there are a wide range of learning and motivational theories that are applicable in this phase.
 Finally, the last two phases guide the developer in evaluating their materials formatively and then summatively, emphasizing the iterative nature of this process.

-As preliminary work the Dick and Carey model has been applied in two case studies related to Computer Science Education: (1) to create a new unit of an existing Computational Thinking course for non-CS major undergraduates, and (2) to create a new five-day introductory workshop on Computer Science for high schoolers.
+The PIs have previously applied Instructional Design in two trial interventions with excellent results: (1) to create a new unit of an existing Computational Thinking course for non-CS major undergraduates, and (2) to create a new five-day introductory workshop on Computer Science for high schoolers.
 In the former setting, the model was applied rigorously to correct a perceived gap in students' learning; in the latter setting, the model was applied loosely to create a new instructional experience from scratch.
 This differentiation represents the degree to which the model can be adapted to the constraints of the instructor.
 A survey of the literature has revealed no prior, formal attempts at applying this technique to CS Education.

+Instructional Design methods not only lead to tight, focused instruction to the benefit of the learners, but also gives detailed metrics on the impact of the course materials.
 Formative Evaluation is a crucial component of Instructional Design, required at multiple levels using a pre- and post- assessments.
 In the two case studies, small group and field trials were conducted with real learners to gather data that demonstrates the students had significant learning gains with an average improvement of up to 46% in some areas.
-However, even more crucially, the thorough planning identified a number of inadequacies that would not have been accounted otherwise, before I even began developing instructional materials.
+However, even more crucially, the thorough planning identified a number of inadequacies that would not have been accounted for otherwise, before developing instructional materials.

-Critically, the major contribution of this preliminary work is not the creation of new materials, but the demonstration of the raw potential of Instructional Design as a tool to guide CS Education practitioners.
-The model proved to be highly effective in both cases, with clear results, documentation, and recommendations for the future.
-Looking forward, I am identifying ways to provide technological scaffolding to the process that can simplify this model's use by instructors.
+A common problem with course dissemination is that the curriculum developers usually only share the course materials (e.g., PowerPoint slides, handouts, project write-ups, etc.) rather than a high-level instructional strategy, learning objectives, and other key resources.
+The formal methods of Instructional Design are self-documenting at every phase, so that curriculum adopters are given materials along with the context and justifications of those materials.

 2.2 Socio-Constructivism and Motivation Theories